apache/druid/docs/operations/rule-configuration.md

 ## Broadcast rules

-Druid extensions use broadcast rules to load a datasources onto all brokers in the cluster.
+Druid extensions use broadcast rules to load segment data onto all brokers in the cluster.
 Apply broadcast rules in a test environment, not in production.

 ### Forever broadcast rule